Custom CRM: functionality, development process & implementation guidelines

 Maintenance & support

-Before embarking on a rewarding but demanding CRM development project, you must decide whether to build your software from the ground up or purchase and customize an off-the-shelf product based on the following factors.
+Before embarking on a rewarding but demanding CRM development project, you should decide whether to create your software from the ground up or build it on top of a CRM platform.

 Custom CRM